 This tea has many benefits for the heart.
 Regular drinking can also lower the levels of triglyceride and bad cholesterol in the body and increase the levels of good cholesterol, protecting the heart against disease and helping against anemia.
 Compounds in the tea can also help to reduce blood pressure and lower the heart rate, whilst an enzyme responsible for atherogenesis (fatty deposits and degeneration of arteries), is hindered.

 A powerful weapon in the fight against excess weight, Guava Leaf can help in several ways.
-Firstly they prevent complex carbs from being turned into sugars.
-It also stabilizes the leptin hormone which is the hormone that triggers the brain that your appetite is satisfied, which is generally disabled by sugary foods.
+Firstly it prevents complex carbs from being turned into sugars.
+It also stabilizes the leptin hormone which is the hormone that triggers the brain when your appetite is satisfied, which is generally disabled by sugary foods.
 Alpha-glucosidase enzymes may also be inhibited which prevent glucose from being converted to glycogen, stored in the liver (fatty liver) and adipose tissues such as the tummy and hips, and also preventing insulin resistance and related water retention.
 Guava leaves can also alleviate the effects of an existing fatty liver, improving fatty acid oxidation and export, and thereby decreasing insulin resistance and metabolic breakdown.
 Anti-inflammatory agents and antioxidants properties can boost the metabolism, increasing fat burning and destroying fatty tissues and excess glycogen which is not required by the body.

 Several studies have shown that Guava Leaf can prevent or even stop the growth of cancer cells, particularly breast, prostate and oral cancer.
 Compounds within the tea act as selective estrogen receptor modulators (SERMs), which prevent cancer cells from multiplying, whilst the powerful antioxidants prevent cell damage from free radicals, a major cause of cancer.
 There have been particular studies in the case of prostate cancer, with favourable results.